TWRA Weekly Fishing Report

 Report Contributor, Nathan Rogers, Region III, Creel Clerk

-The weather was hot with lows around 69 and warmed up to highs throughout the day as warm as 91.
-Current throughout the reservoir has slowed once again to relatively normal flows.
-Water visibility has gone down slightly.
+The weather was warmer with lows in the lower 60s and highs reaching around 83.
+Current throughout the reservoir was higher on this day compared to previous weeks.
 The water levels are normal; the latest depth and discharge rate I have recorded is below.
-For any discharge or lake elevation info, check out the TVA Lake Info App.
+For any discharge or elevation info, check out the TVA Lake Info App.
 Wear life jackets if planning to go out during high water and heavy current conditions.

 Reservoir Conditions